Healthy eating and women

 The amount of calories you need is based on your physical activity level, age, height, weight, and other unique health considerations, such as whether you are pregnant or breastfeeding.

-To get a personalized calorie recommendation, create a profile at the SuperTracker website.
+To get a personalized calorie recommendation, use the MyPlate Plan tool.

 What does healthy eating look like?